Date of Degree

 Copyright 2011 Kelsie Terese Forbush

 Forbush, Kelsie Terese.
-"Examining the structure of eating pathology through scale construction." dissertation, University of Iowa, 2011.
+"Examining the structure of eating pathology through scale construction."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.